Trapping in martial arts

 What is trapping in martial arts and what is it for?

-Trapping is a type of interaction widely used in Wing Chun (under the name Phon Sao) and in Bruce Lee’s Jeet Kune Do:
+Trapping is a type of interaction widely used in Wing Chun (under the name Phon Sao, read The basic Wing Chun techniques [MINI-GUIDE]) and in Bruce Lee’s Jeet Kune Do (read The basic Jeet Kune Do techniques [MINI-GUIDE]):

-- It consists of “capturing” the adversary through a tactical mobilization of our limbs (not necessarily grabbing him with our hands)
+- It consists of “capturing” the adversary through a tactical mobilization of our limbs (not necessarily grabbing with the hands)

-- It is not only a defensive or evasive action, it can also indeed foreshadow or include attack and counterattack
+- It is not only a defensive or evasive action, it can also foreshadow or include attack and counterattack moves

-- It allows to block, to divert, to unbalance, to move, to dampen, to block, to strike, to put in lever (etc., read also A free home study Chin Na course for beginners)
+- It can allow to block, divert, unbalance, move, dampen, block, strike, put in lever (etc.)

 - Although it could suggest only a play of arms, it can also include the legs and the rest of the body